 Provide your Colony members with all the dev/test environments they need.
 Develop a blueprint, which models an application stack in a specific configuration, and publish it to the self-service Blueprints Catalog.
 Your space members can then independently launch environment sandboxes as needed.

 Blueprints are defined in source-controlled YAML files.
 For example, a LAMP stack web application based on Apache, MySQL and PHP may be deployed in two flavors which are represented as two different blueprints:

 Blueprint A: A single server that includes all the applications and is used from the CI to run sanity tests and provide fast feedback to the developers.

-Blueprint B: A complex production-like environment with multiple front-end servers behind a load-balances, that serves as a staging or demo environment for final tests.
+Blueprint B: A complex production-like environment with multiple front-end servers behind a load-balancer, that serves as a staging or demo environment for final tests.